dev-academy-programme/orientation---Archived/assignments/README.md

 1. Accept the invitation to join your GitHub Org from your email inbox.
 2. Go to waffle.io
-3. Under 'Your Projects' select your cohort
+3. Under 'Your Projects' select your cohort (figure 1 and 2)
-4. Use the filter and enter your GitHub Username
+4. Use the filter and enter your GitHub Username (figure 3)
-5. Follow the instructions in the tickets
+5. Clcik on a ticket and follow the instructions within (figure 4)

 ##### Notes
 - GitHub orgs are named after native trees and native birds.
 It contains a number of repositories (repo)